Skip to main content

 The instinct that "hardware equals safety" is understandable.
 But it conflates physical possession with cryptographic security.

-XColdPro protects your assets with mathematics: AES-256 TOP SECRET–rated encryption across ten independent security layers, triple-pass NSA-standard memory clearing, proprietary seed architecture, and active threat neutralization — all operating without a single wireless or wired connection to the outside world.
+XColdPro protects your assets with mathematics: AES-256 encryption (specified in NIST FIPS 197) across ten distinct security layers, triple-pass memory sanitization meeting DoD 5220.22-M standards, standard BIP39/BIP44 seeds with an optional Blackhole (VLS) decoy transform, and active threat neutralization — all operating without a single wireless or wired connection to the outside world.